Last Updated July 26, 2019

 In compliance with the Privacy Shield Principles, Smooch commits to resolve complaints about our collection or use of your Personal Data.

-European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Smooch at email@example.com or at our mailing address below:
+European Union / Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Smooch at email@example.com or at our mailing address below:

 Attn: Chief Privacy Officer